ethereum/pm/All Core Devs Meetings/Meeting 74.md

 Miscellaneous:
 - Further discussion on EIPs discussed should be postponed until an implementation is brought forward
 - `Blessed` status changed to `Eligible for Inclusion`.
-- Create dedicated list/directory for `Provisionally Accepted` EIPs, in addition to listing EIPs undergoing the new EIP process
+- Create dedicated list/directory for `Eligible for Inclusion` EIPs, in addition to listing EIPs undergoing the new EIP process
 - Create a new Information EIP covering these new stages, possibly under EIP-1
 - A section for EIP decisions should be included in meeting notes for quick access to address outstanding PRs by EIP editors.

 # Notes